solana-developers/solana-cookbook/docs/th/references/keypairs-and-wallets.md

 take.

 ::: warning
 You should just use the CLI for this task.
-The Python and TypeScript examples are for illustrative purposes and are much slower than the CLI.
+The Python และ TypeScript examples are for illustrative purposes และ are much slower than the CLI.
 :::

 <SolanaCodeGroup>